Phoebe Wahl

 Phoebe Wahl is an illustrator, sculptor and children's book author from the United States.
 She is the author of Sonya's Chickens, for which she earned the Ezra Jack Keats Book Award for New Illustrator and a Kirkus Star.
 Her primary media are watercolor, collage and fabric sculpture.
 Wahl's work deals with "themes of comfort, nostalgia and intimacy with nature and one another".

-Wahl was unschooled as a child in Washington state and pursued her interest in drawing.
+Wahl grew up an unschooled child in Washington state and pursued her interest in drawing.
 While a student at the Rhode Island School of Design she began to focus on children's books and created early drafts of Sonya's Chickens.
 She graduated from RISD in 2013 with a Bachelor of Fine Arts degree in Illustration.